WenyueDai/Benchmark_point_mutation_antibody_VHH/README.md

+(Keep updating 20250706)

 # Paired\_scorer

-**Paired\_scorer** is a Python script for scoring mutations in paired VH and VL antibody sequences using different models.
+**Paired\_scorer** is a Python script for scoring mutations in paired VH and VL antibody sequences using different models (ablang2, antifold, esm2, esm1f, antiberty).
 It provides per-position log-likelihood changes for all 20 standard amino acids in both chains, and supports Kabat numbering via `abnumber` if available.

 ---